How To Spend One Day in Istanbul: 1 Day Istanbul Itinerary

 Where should I stay in Istanbul if only there for 1 day?

-Sultanahmet – this is right in the center of everything and you won’t wast your time traveling around the city.
+Sultanahmet – this is right in the center of everything, and you won’t waste your time traveling around the city.
 If you only have one day, you need to make each minute count!

 When is the best time to visit Istanbul for a short trip?

 Spring or fall are the best times.
-Temperatures are still warm and there are fewer crowds, making it easier to see what you want in a short period of time.
+Temperatures are still warm in Istanbul, and there are fewer crowds, making it easier to see the top things in a short period of time.

 Is Istanbul a walkable city?